Updated: Apr 27, 2019

 Patagonia became a living and breathing entity that channels Chouinard's early childhood so that all products would align with sustainability and regenerative processes to make as little damage to the earth as possible.
 Patagonia uses recycled polyester in their clothing lines.
 All cotton is 100% organic instead of pesticide-intensive.

-Patagonia's supply chain is focused on promoting rigorous standards for health and safety, respect for the environment, no child labor or enforced labor, maternity and paid leave, community empowerment with additional money given back to workers at Fair Trade Certified manufacturing plants.
+Patagonia's supply chain is focused on promoting rigorous standards for health and safety, respect for the environment, no child labour or enforced labour, maternity and paid leave, community empowerment with additional money given back to workers at Fair Trade Certified manufacturing plants.

 Patagonia has developed an ecological integrity in their business strategy, a holistic approach to incorporating the environment with business activity.